optyfr/JRomManager/README.md

 - "Single file" compression mode : to store single rom games without directories nor compression, this mode will work correctly only if:
     - There is only 1 rom per game and no relationship between games (parent/clone)
     - The name of the game is the same than the name of the rom (minus the rom file extension)
+- Java 17 as minimal (since 3.0.0)
+- JavaFX 17 for standalone interface (replace Swing since 3.0.0)
+- Use Zip4J which is faster for adding/removing files into existing zip archives (since 3.0.0)

 ## Short Term Planned Features
-- Switch from Java 11 to Java 17
-- Switch from Swing to JavaFX 17 for standalone interface
-- Drop ZipFileSystem and ZipFile to the favor of Zip4J
 - Mode to keep existing container archive format
 - Disk/Threads quotas for "Full Server" mode